 (Of course, much of the Italian and other olive oil you consume is already partially or entirely from Greece - look for the telltale "GR" under "Country of Origin" - but Greeks claim still more is from Greece.)

 Olive oil continues to grow in known benefits and is a crucial part of the health-giving "Mediterranean" diet which was based on the traditional diet of Crete.

-I love Tassos Olive Oil.
-It comes from Crete and is my favorite oil to buy outside of Greece, right next to what comes home in plastic water bottles in my baggage.
-It's on my shelf as I write this.
-For a long time, it was only available on line in a massive three-liter container.
-I'd buy it and rebottle it for easier use, but you won't regret having plenty of this greenish-tinged oil with a rich, smooth flavor.
+We love Tassos Olive Oil.
+It comes from Crete and is our favorite oil to buy outside of Greece, right next to what comes home in plastic water bottles in our baggage.
+It's on our shelf as we write this.
+For a long time, it was only available online in a massive three-liter container.
+We'd buy it and rebottle it for easier use, but you won't regret having plenty of this greenish-tinged oil with a rich, smooth flavor.
 It can be used for dipping, salads, cooking, and baking.
 Fortunately, you can now get smaller quantities -as well as olives, honeys, spreads and my fave, feta stuffed marinated red peppers - directly from the manufacturer's website, Tassos.com.

 This extra-virgin olive oil comes from the area of Sitia in the northeastern part of Crete, rich in Minoan ruins and kept cool by breezes -and sometimes winds- blowing across the Aegean sea.
 Made from Koroneki olives, this is a milder, reasonably-priced oil.